saurvs/astro-rust/README.md

 * ecliptic geocentric coordinates
 * optical, physical and topocentric liberations
-* time of passage through nodes
+* time of passage through the nodes
 * illuminated fraction of the lunar disk
 * equatorial horizontal parallax